whyboris/utilitarianism.net/content/utilitarianism-and-practical-ethics.md

 A crucial question in deciding which cause to dedicate our efforts to regards which individuals we should include in our moral deliberations.

 We now recognize that characteristics like race, gender, and sexual orientation do not justify discriminating against individuals or disregarding their suffering.
 Over time, our society has gradually expanded our moral concern to ever more groups, a trend of moral progress often called the _expanding moral circle_.[^7] But what are the limits of this trend?
 Should the moral circle include all humans but stop there?
-Should it be expanded to include non-human animals as wellanimals well?
+Should it be expanded to include non-human animals as well?
 Or should it ultimately extend even to plants and the natural environment?

 Utilitarianism provides a clear response to this question: We should extend our moral concern to all _sentient beings_, meaning every individual capable of experiencing positive or negative conscious states.
 This includes humans and probably many non-human animals, but not plants or other entities that are non-sentient.
 This view is sometimes called _sentiocentrism_ as it regards sentience as the characteristic that entitles individuals to moral concern.
 Justifying this perspective, Peter Singer writes: